markstepchin/userlist/README.md

 Use Fetch API to get data
 Redux or Context API is a bonus

-## Coding Challeng requirements
+## Coding Challenge requirements

-I didn't use redux or context because it would be overkill in this case.
+I didn't use Redux or React Context because it would be overkill in this case.
 The app has 2 components:

 ### App

-Rsponsible primarily for fetching user data
+Responsible primarily for fetching user data

 ### Users